 I ask the director whether Frederick Wiseman’s observational institutional documentaries had influenced his approach to filming No Greater Love, in particular his decision to avoid any voice-over commentary.
 “When I started out as a director, I was definitely aware of Wiseman’s films, and although they seemed a very pure form of film-making, I did have a slight problem with them,” he replies.
 “You can come to them with your own prejudices and preconceptions and have them reinforced.
 I like the way that in film interviews people may step outside the role that has been assigned to them, and you can see a different aspect to the person.
 I remember when I made a film about seriously dysfunctional children in institutions, Billy.
 Jimmy.
 Aycliffe.
 Trilogy, I wanted to know what it felt like for the staff when crisis situations calmed down.
 I couldn’t get that simply by observing.
 I had to speak to them.”

 On the day of our interview, Whyte had popped in to see one of the nuns from No Greater Love, who is seriously ill in hospital.
 With filming completed he’s no along allowed to enter the monastery himself, yet he hopes to stay in touch with the women he filmed over the course of a year.
 “It’s funny,” he smiles.
 “There have been a lot of times when I’ve made documentaries, when I’ve been relieved to leave the place where I was filming.
 This time I didn’t want to say goodbye.
 At the beginning I thought they might be austere, humourless and disciplinarian, and they turned out to be delightful: humorous, warm and self-deprecatory.
 I even accidentally found out one day they were praying for me and my family and for everyone else in the square.
 They have a completely different set of values, which make you question your own.
 I wish I was more like them.”

-No Greater Love is released on 9 April 2010 and reviewed in the May issue of Sight & Sound.
+No Greater Love is reviewed in the May 2010 issue of Sight & Sound.